Rufus Porter (painter)

-Famous family
+Early life and education

-Rufus Porter descended from an old colonial New England family.
-The family's first immigrants to the US were Mary and John Porter (c.
-1600–1676) who emigrated from Dorset, England to Salem, Massachusetts in the early 17th century.
+Porter descended from an old colonial New England family.
+The family's first immigrants to the U.S. were Mary and John Porter (c.
+1600–1676) who emigrated from Dorset, England, to Salem, Massachusetts in the early 17th century.
 When John died in 1676 he was the largest landowner around, owning property that included the modern cities of Salem, Danvers, Wenham, Beverly, Topsfield and Boxford, Massachusetts.

 Later descendants included Benjamin Porter, who was Rufus' great-grandfather.
 Benjamin moved to West Boxford in 1716 and became the wealthiest man there.
 His descendants include ministers, doctors, lawyers, merchants, an army colonel, a ship's captain, a professor of mathematics and several legislative members.
 He was related by marriage to Henry Wadsworth Longfellow, the Honorable Rufus King (minister to England) and Harriet Porter Beecher, stepmother of Harriet Beecher Stowe.
 The family farm descended to Abigail and Tyler Porter, parents of Rufus Porter.

-Birth and education

 Porter was born in West Boxford, Massachusetts.
 He was one of six children.
 His father was Tyler Porter and his mother was Abigail Johnson.
 Rufus started school at age 4.
 The family farm was sold in 1801 and the family moved to Maine when Rufus was 9 years old.
-They lived in Pleasant Mountain Gore, now part of Bridgton.
+They lived in Pleasant Mountain Gore, now part of Denmark.
 At age 12 Rufus attended the Fryeburg Academy for six months.

-In 1807 he was apprenticed to a shoemaker.
+In 1807, he was apprenticed to a shoemaker.